Commentary: Plato’s Allegory of the Cave:

 The allegory of the Cave occurs at the beginning of Bk.
 VII of Plato’s Republic.
 Both Adiemantus and Glaucon are Plato’s brothers, so it would appear that Plato is concerned about looking after his “kin” or his “own” in this dialogue.
 The dialogue occurs in the home of Cephalus, an old man, whose son Polemarchus is also present, but does not take part in the conversation after BK.
 I. The speakers, who are talking about the best regime in speech, are about to endure the worst regime in deed as the rule of the Thirty Tyrants is about to take place in Athens.
 Polemarchus will be killed during that rule.
 In Bk VI, Socrates has spoken about societies (cities, organizations) as being “a Great Beast”, and his task is to show how someone can gain freedom from this Beast.

-The Platonic image of the cave describes the essential human condition.
+The Platonic image of the cave describes our essential human condition or situation.
 All human beings begin, and most human beings end, as prisoners of the authoritative opinions of their time and place.
-We are the products of our shared knowledge.
-How we have come to understand our personal knowledge is also a product of this shared knowledge that we have inherited.
+We are the products of our “shared knowledge”.
+How we have come to understand our “personal knowledge” is also a product or outcome of this shared knowledge that we have inherited.
 Education is a liberation from these bonds, the ascent to a standpoint from which the cave and its interpretation of what knowledge is can be seen for what it is.
 Socrates’ assertion that he only knows that he is ignorant reveals that he has attained such a standpoint, one from which he can see that what others take to be knowledge is only opinion, opinion determined by the necessities of life in the cave.

-What has remained as the most dominant understandings of what reason and knowledge are is logical positivism, which understands its principles to be unprovable and dependent on their usefulness, and radical historicism which goes further by asserting that reason has its roots in unreason and is, hence, only a superficial phenomenon.
+What has remained as the most dominant understandings of what reason and knowledge are is logical positivism, which understands its principles to be unprovable and dependent on their “usefulness” or “pragmatic” applications, and radical historicism which goes further by asserting that reason has its roots in unreason and is, hence, only a superficial phenomenon.
 Radical historicism (existentialism) concludes that the logical positivists’ principles, admittedly arbitrary, are the product of only one of an infinite number of possible perspectives, horizons, or folk minds (cultures) which are dependent on their historical and social contexts.
-There are other approaches to human being that are possible.
+There are infinite variety of other approaches to human being that are possible.

 It is fitting that any Theory of Knowledge course should begin with Plato’s allegory of the Cave for its discussions of education, truth and who and what human beings are remains as relevant today as when it was first written some 2400 years ago.

 The cave is the place where we live everyday: it is our society, or all societies.
-The fire in the cave, which is burning above the prisoners, is an “image” of the Sun inside of the cave; the fire is (or can be) both a natural and human-made creation.
+The fire in the cave, which is burning above the prisoners, is an “image” of the Sun inside of the cave; the fire is (or can be) both a natural and human-made creation and like the Sun itself is related to “light”.
 We are unsure as to the origin of the fire within the cave, but we will make the assumption that it is physis or Nature or the natural.
 It is what is called “shared knowledge” in the TOK course design, those things which we have knowledge about.
 It is “behind us” or something which is “past”.
 The fire gives ‘light’ to the cave and all that is inside of the cave.
 This light is necessary for the prisoners to see the ‘shadows’.
 The Sun’s light is present inside of the cave, but it is diffuse.
 You will notice in the beginning of the allegory that the emphasis is on “seeing” and this word is repeated often by both Socrates and Glaucon.

 What surrounds and concerns the prisoners is, for them, “the real” i.e. that which is.
 In the cave (any society and its social constructs) the prisoners feel “at home” and it is here that the prisoners find what they can rely on in the everydayness of their dealings i.e. what is of ‘use’ to them and for them.
 These are the “shadows”.
 This is what is called “personal knowledge” in the TOK course design and this personal knowledge is reliant on the fire or “shared knowledge” which illuminates and creates the shadows that the prisoners have come to call “knowledge”.
-The Greeks had a wonderful expression: “The future comes to meet us from behind”; and we can interpret this as meaning that what we are as human beings will come to pass and is coming to pass due to this “fire” that is behind us and which has determined and determines our “seeing” in the present.
+The Greeks had a wonderful expression: “The future comes to meet us from behind”; and we can interpret this as meaning that what we are as human beings will come to pass and is coming to pass due to this “fire” that is behind us and which has determined and determines our “seeing” in the present for it is the fire that allows the shadows to be.
 For the Greeks, this knowing one’s way about in the everydayness of our dealings with the world was called “techne” and it was for them one form of knowledge.

 Now if the human beings who are prisoners were to be ‘compelled’ to glance back at the fire whose light produces the shadows of the things being carried back and forth, this ‘turning’ would cause their habitual ‘seeing’ to be disrupted, and this disruption would change their behaviour and their current opinion of things.
 This change is rejected by the prisoners for they feel that they are in a clear and complete possession of the real.
 The people in the cave are so passionately attached to their “view” or “way of seeing” that they are incapable of thinking or suspecting the possibility that what they are taking for the real is really mere shadows.
 But how could they know about the shadows when they do not want to even be aware of the fire in the cave and its light that “allows” their seeing and when this light is made by human beings (possibly) and is familiar to human beings?
 The fire is a metaphor for what we call “education” and it is the artisans (in Greek, the technes) who are the ‘keepers of the fire’.
 Techne in Greek is “know how” or to “know one’s way about or in something”.
 It is one possible definition or description of knowledge.

 In contrast, the light of the Sun which is outside of the cave is not a product of human making.
 In the light of the Sun, things grow ‘out of themselves’ and are present and show themselves immediately without the need of the shadows to represent them.
 The things that show themselves are the ‘images’ of the ideas.
 But it is the Sun that makes all ideas visible and is the source of all ideas.
 The Sun is the image of The Idea of the Good which is beyond all beings and Being (i.e. it is not the Good itself).
-The light of the Sun is Love, which in its self-giving allows the things/beings, through the ideas, to “step forth” and appear as what they really are. (“Faith is experience that the intelligence is enlightened by Love”—Simone Weil.)
+This light of the Sun is “Love”, which in its self-giving allows the things/beings, through the ideas, to “step forth” and appear as what they really are. (“Faith is experience that the intelligence is enlightened by Love”—Simone Weil.)
 We are able to see the things/beings because our eye is “sun-like” and shares something in common with the sun and with the fire that is inside the cave.
 It is the sun as light that establishes the ratio or relationship between the thing itself in its “stepping forth” and our eye in its seeing so that the thing can be seen.
 It is the idea that provides the limits to things so that everything is not just a blur.
+We have come to call this “process” the “ways of knowing” or “cognition”.

 Just as the physical eye must accustom itself slowly and steadily both to the light and to the dark, the soul, too, must accustom itself to the realm of the beings/things to which it is exposed.
 But the process of getting accustomed requires that the whole being of the human being must be turned in the direction of what it is striving towards, just as the eye can only look comfortably at something only when the whole body is turned in that direction.
 This change must be slow and steady because it changes the ground of what we are as human beings.
 This change is what Plato calls padaiea or what we call “education”.
 It is “habit”.
 Education is the guiding of the whole human being in turning around his or her essence.
 Education is a ‘movement’ from ‘non-education’ to ‘padaiea’.